-The best definition of Kanban board is “a workflow management tool that is used to visualise work at its stages”.
-The two key elements of a board are cards and columns.
+The best definition of a Kanban board is “a workflow management tool that is used to visualise work at its stages”.
+The two critical elements of a board are cards and columns.
 Kanban cards usually represent tasks.
 Typically, columns represent stages on a board.

-A brief story of term creation.
-Japan, 1940s: Taiichi Ohno introduced Kanban boards to Toyota to effectively compete with American automotive manufacturings.
-Kanban approach along with Lean management helped Toyota to increase productivity and reduce wastes during production.
-The company still uses Kanban board and even educates children about Kanban and Toyota Production System.
+The term comes from the Japanese “kanban” (看板), which means “signboard”.
+Here is a brief story of term creation.
+Japan, the 1940s: Taiichi Ohno introduced Kanban boards to Toyota to compete effectively with American automotive manufacturers.
+Kanban approach along with Lean management helped Toyota to increase productivity and reduce waste during production.
+The company still uses the Kanban board and educates children about Kanban and Toyota Production System.

 - To Do

 This layout is simple and covers the three main stages all the processes are to overcome.
 Regardless of its nature, each goal-oriented activity needs them.
-This is why Kanban board is a one-size-fits-all tool.
+This is why the Kanban board is a one-size-fits-all tool.
 Personal stuff can be monitored on a board.
+The approach is equally suitable for individual users, start-up teams and small businesses.
 Educators use the method for staff and students.
 Enterprise-level companies tend to choose Kanban to make sure everyone fulfils the job.

-Kanbanchi is a great example of a digital Kanban board.
+Kanbanchi is an excellent example of a digital Kanban board.
 All Kanbanchi boards have three classic Kanban lists.

-However, this model is optional and you may easily rename the lists and add extra ones.
-Also, Kanbanchi interface is intuitive and is just as easy as sticky notes with a whiteboard.
+However, this model is optional, and you may easily rename the lists and add extra ones.
+Also, the Kanbanchi interface is intuitive and is just as easy as sticky notes with a whiteboard.

-Clearly, physical Kanban has simply run its course especially when remote work has become widespread.
-Such online Kanban software as Kanbanchi provides users with much more opportunities, e.g. epic & subcards, priorities, time tracking, reports, ability to assign tasks and monitor team workload and much more.
-Kanbanchi stores user data in Google drive and can also create auto backups.
+Physical Kanban has simply run its course especially when remote work has become widespread.
+Such online Kanban software as Kanbanchi provides users with many more opportunities, e.g. epic & subcards, priorities, time tracking, reports, the ability to assign tasks and monitor team workload.
+Kanbanchi stores user data in Google Drive and can also create auto backups.